-The Kurdish national dream is over.
+The Kurdish national dream is over, as it seems evident.
 As Reuters put it, the loss of territory such as Kirkuk is a “severe blow,” leading some to say that the referendum was premature since without control of that region, “independence is problematic, since they would be financially worse off than inside Iraq,” while the New York Times declared that “the Kurds themselves were divided…the Kurds may now have to defer their independence dreams.”
 Already the Kurdish leadership has proposed to engage in unconditional talks with Baghdad as some sources report.

 How can we interpret this development?
 After all, as James M. Dorsey wrote in September, “if Myanmar’s Rohingya are the 21st century’s rallying cry of the Muslim world, the Kurds could be one of its major fault lines.”
-Taking that into consideration, it is worth using the words of Joseph Stalin on the principle of self-determination, within an appropriately Marxist context, in order to understand the conundrum of “independent Kurdistan,” and this referendum.
+Taking that into consideration, it is worth using the words of Joseph Stalin on the principle of self-determination, within an appropriately Marxist context, in order to understand the conundrum of “independent Kurdistan,” and this referendum, without any pretense of illusion.

-One declaration or the other by bourgeois scholars will not help anyone of sense interpret the dilemma of “Kurdistan.”
+Views of bourgeois scholars will not help anyone of sense interpret the dilemma of “Kurdistan,” although they start with discussion as only a mention of reference.
 Josef (or Joseph) Stalin wrote on varying topics to promote communism and advocate for a better world.
 One of those topics was self-determination and nations.
 Stalin gave a concrete definition of a nation.
 In this section I aim to use the writings (and speeches) of Stalin to give a more radical analysis of “Kurdistan” as it currently stands.

 One can examine at the Kurds as a prospective “nation.”
 Bourgeois authorities definite “Kurdistan” as a “geographic region” which is mainly inhabited by the Kurds, with an “extensive plateau and mountain area” across northern Iraq, western Iran, eastern Turkey, parts of northern Syria, and northern Armenia, covering a total of 74,000 square kilometers.
 Along with that, Jeffrey B. White of the “Defense” Intelligence Agency (DIA) declared that “Kurdistan” was a “political-geographic microclimate,” among others in the world, where there is a “continuous struggle” among the Kurdish population itself “based on tribal and family allegiances” but also an “ethnically based struggle against the Governments of Iraq and Turkey.”